-Ognen Stojanovski has been affiliated with PESD since 2005 (while still a student at Stanford Law School) and returned to the program full-time in 2013.
-He is charged with project management and detailed implementation of PESD’s research platform on low-income energy services, which studies the kinds of economic and institutional arrangements that can allow delivery of modern energy services to the poor at scale and in a durable way (as opposed to whether a specific energy technology can be made to work on a one-off basis).
+Ognen Stojanovski has been affiliated with PESD since 2005 (while still a student at Stanford Law School) and returned to the program in 2012.
+He is charged with leading PESD’s research platform on low-income energy services, which studies the kinds of economic and institutional arrangements that can deliver modern energy services to the poor at scale and in a durable way (as opposed to whether a specific technology can be made to work on a one-off basis).

-Stojanovski is leading several randomized controlled trials (RCTs) in the African solar PV space, including on the economic effects of “energy kiosks,” the educational impacts of solar lanterns, and the business and end-user impacts of improved customer support for solar home systems.
+Stojanovski has designed and carried out multiple randomized controlled trials (RCTs) and other field research projects in challenging environments.
 He has also been responsible for developing and maintaining relationships with both commercial and research partners that have enabled PESD to perform effective research in these settings.
 He authored successful research grant proposals to support this work.

 Stojanovski has a background is in law and engineering.
-He received his J.D. from Stanford (with distinction) and also holds masters and bachelors degrees from UC Berkeley in Industrial Engineering and Operations Research (with highest honors).
+He received his J.D. from Stanford (with distinction) and also holds masters and bachelor’s degrees from UC Berkeley in Industrial Engineering and Operations Research (with highest honors).
 He is an active member of the State Bar of California and has advised clients on a wide range of corporate legal issues.
-He currently serves as the manager of a Bay Area start-up.